mcsee/Software-Design-Articles/Articles/Productivity/Mastering Atomic Habits/readme.md

 Make the habit as easy to adopt as possible removing all excuses and obstacles.

-# A Plan of action
+# An Action Plan

 All habits are triggered by signals or stimuli.

-[Turning off all notifications](../../Productivity/What%20is%20JOMO%20and%20Why%20it%20will%20Increase%20your%20Productivity%20x97/readme.md) is a plan of action to avoid stimuli (and the habits).
+[Turning off all notifications](../../Productivity/What%20is%20JOMO%20and%20Why%20it%20will%20Increase%20your%20Productivity%20x97/readme.md) is a plan of action to avoid stimuli (and habits).

-We can *hack* our surroundings to favor better habits by reducing bad stimuli and making triggers more difficult.
+We can *hack* our environment to encourage better habits by reducing harmful stimuli and making triggers more difficult.

-The first step would be to rearrange our environment to make bad habits more difficult.

 A good plan of action requires concrete implementation steps and not vague intentions.

 > I will go for a walk in the national park at 8:00 PM every night.

-This implementation intention is specific about when (8:00 PM), where (the national park), and what (going for a walk) you will do.
+This implementation intention is specific about *when* (8:00 PM), *where* (the national park), and *what* (going for a walk) you will do.

 Making an implementation intention is a simple way to increase the likelihood of forming a new habit.